How To Write An Employee Handbook: The Complete Manager’s Guide

 Your restaurant employee handbook’s biography section can also include quotes from company leadership to help employees get to know these people better.

 Getting to know owners and management — people most employees never see — is a great way to foster employee engagement, build a strong team, and make your company feel more like a family than a business.

 Require that everyone sign a statement acknowledging receipt of the restaurant employee handbook.
 This statement should also indicate that the employee, upon signing, agrees to the terms set forth therein.

 While keeping an eye out for changes in internal policy, you should make sure your handbook complies with external policies as well.
-Federal, state, and local statutes, rules, and laws change periodically and your restaurant employee handbook should be up to date in this regard.
+Federal, state, and local statutes, rules, and laws change periodically, and your handbook should be up to date in this regard.

 It may cost a bit, but having an attorney review your restaurant employee handbook can ensure that all your legal bases are covered.
 When looking for an attorney, make sure she is familiar with all federal, state, and local labor laws that apply to your state and city.